Hendricks goes 9; Rizzo HRs, sanitizes; Cubs beat Brew 3-0

 Orlando Arcia had each of Milwaukee’s hits off Hendricks (1-0).
 After he singled with two out in the third for the Brewers’ first baserunner, he accepted a splash of sanitizer from a smiling Rizzo at first and cleaned off his hands.

+Rizzo said he got the idea while hanging out with some friends.

+“We were all talking about it and all just started to laugh,” Rizzo said.
+“Kind of forgot about it and then the other day I remember it.”

 Ross came out to check on Hendricks with two out and a runner on first in the ninth.
-He decided to leave him in, and Keston Hiura bounced into a game-ending fielder’s choice on Hendricks’ 103rd pitch.
+He told the right-hander he had one more hitter, and Keston Hiura bounced into a game-ending fielder’s choice on Hendricks’ 103rd pitch.

+It was the first complete game for a Cubs pitcher on opening day since Bill Bonham beat the Phillies 2-0 on April 9, 1974.

+“Just being back out there with the guys, it was so much fun,” Hendricks said.
+“Playing for something, you definitely felt the energy in the dugout was way different for us.”

 One of Chicago’s elevated train lines rumbled in the distance as the NL Central rivals renewed acquaintances three months after they were scheduled to begin the season at Miller Park.
-Normally, the sound of the Red Line is drowned out by 30,000-plus fans, but Wrigley Field was largely empty because of the coronavirus pandemic — making for a handful of unusual scenes.
+Normally, the sound of the Red Line is drowned out by 30,000-plus fans, but there was only a handful of people at Wrigley because of the coronavirus pandemic — making for a handful of unusual scenes.

 Cubs left-hander Jon Lester watched the start of the game from the bleachers in left field.
 Brewers slugger Ryan Braun, who is normally greeted by vociferous boos when he comes to Chicago, played in relative silence all night long.